Parity Pipeline

 Synopsis

 Thirty years after the fall of apartheid, South Africa remains the most unequal country in the world.
-From South African filmmaker Tara Moore comes a landmark documentary that reveals the deep-rooted forces of inequality still shaping the nation today.
+The laws changed, the inequality didn't.
+Why?

 Director Identity